 By stating the delivery date directly, the e-commerce platforms can reduce the ambiguity and make the consumer experience smooth.

-The study by Baymard also found out that 7 out of 10 sites do not allow the users to edit data directly at the order review stage.
+The study by Baymard also found that 7 out of 10 sites do not allow users to edit data directly at the order review stage.
 The edit links send the users backward and cause confusion and frustration.
-The constant back and forwards movement makes editing even simple typing mistakes a harrowing experience for the users.
+The constant back and forward movement makes editing even simple typing mistakes a harrowing experience for the users.

 Walmart Canada could have easily been on the list of flopped e-commerce apps, but the development team at Walmart realized where they were wrong and made the changes accordingly.
 Walmart Canada wanted to improve its conversion rate.
 The team at Walmart found out that a majority of their customers were using tablets.
 Walmart Canada decided to have a re-look at their website to make it tablet-first.
 What they noticed was that they needed to make their website more “touch-centric.”
 A “touch-centric” website is both touchable as well as “clickable.”